ibarral18/ivan-bot/README.md

 TO ADD:

-more sentence structures
+more sentence structures,

-randomized sentence selector
+randomized sentence selector,

-giving one sentence higher odds than another
+giving one sentence higher odds than another,

-TWITTER integration
+twitter integration.

 LATER:

-recognition of plurals, proper sentence structure for this.
+recognition of plurals, proper sentence structure for this,

-better nouns
+better nouns,

-more adjectives
+more adjectives,